bluerobotics/ardusub-zola/advanced-usage/index.md

 Mini widgets are small, generally single-function widgets that can be drag-positioned in the [header bar](#header-bar), footer bar, or any [mini widget bar](#mini-widget-bar).

+They are editable by selecting "Mini Widgets" in the bottom left corner of edit mode, then either dragging a new mini-widget (from those available along the bottom of the screen) into a [mini-widget bar](#mini-widget-bar), or configuring or removing one from the "current mini-widgets" list in the bottom left corner.

 The current options include
 - Arm/Disarm toggle switch
 - Vehicle connection status indicator